dsavickij/unicorn-microservice-platform/README.md

 	* Kafka for event sourcing to try what it can be used for
 		* if decision to move current Unicorn architecture to event-driven will be made, create separate project 'pheonix-project-microservices'
 * Elasticsearch just to see it in action
 * Redis for distributed caching
+* Add Polly for request retry logic and exponential back-off
 * Blazor for some UI and to have something to call API gateway
 * ~~Docker support in the form of single command to launch all microservices in containers~~ Docker-compose project is added and used with great success
 * Add system monitoring?
 Prometheus, Grafana, checkout HealthChecks, etc.